BREASTFEEDING/CHESTFEEDING WITH MATERNAL/PARENTAL HEALTH CONDITIONS

 Some people with autoimmune rheumatic disease reported that health professionals were supportive of breastfeeding up to a certain point, but seemed to disapprove when breastfeeding continued past infancy, feeling that this no longer gave enough benefit to outweigh the impact on medication choices.

 The Breastfeeding Network has a useful page discussing parents' views on breastfeeding with a disability - an important point being that bottle feeding can be more difficult than breastfeeding with some physical disabilities, so breastfeeding may be empowering.
-Breastfeeding reduces postpartum flares for some conditions, and parents may want to breastfeed specifically to reduce the likelihood of their child experiencing the same condition in the future.
+Breastfeeding reduces postpartum flares for some conditions, and mothers may want to breastfeed specifically to reduce the likelihood of their child experiencing the same condition in the future.